-- The project must have reached a recognizably complete form between 1st August 2018 and 31st July 2020 - Joint nominations are accepted - All nominations must complete the nomination form (see DPA20B for offline version of this form for preparation) - All nominees must be clearly identified on the nomination form - The nominee must have been a lead contributor to the project being nominated - Institutions may lead multiple nominations to this award - Nominations must be supported at senior management level within the nominees' institutions, demonstrated by a letter of support - The nomination must not be led by vendors of digital preservation solutions, though can include them as partners
+- The project must have reached a recognizably complete form between 1st August 2020 and 31st July 2022 - Joint nominations are accepted - All nominations must complete the nomination form (see DPA20B for offline version of this form for preparation) - All nominees must be clearly identified on the nomination form - The nominee must have been a lead contributor to the project being nominated - Institutions may lead multiple nominations to this award - Nominations must be supported at senior management level within the nominees' institutions, demonstrated by a letter of support

+• The nomination must not be led by vendors of digital preservation solutions, though can include them as partners

-Formally, the project should have been complete between 1st August 2018 and 31st July 2020, however judges are expected to offer some discretion about the dates of project completion.
+Formally, the project should have been completed between 1st August 2020 and 31st July 2022, however Judges are expected to offer some discretion about the dates of project completion.
 Nonetheless the action must be sufficiently current in order that the case for preservation can be understood by a wide audience.

-- Nomination form to be submitted by the deadline - Judges to review nominations and devise short list - Judges to devise short thematic questions to finalists - Judges to communicate questions to finalists

-- DPC members vote based on 'Long description' supplied on the nomination form - Finalists invited to interview with judges - Judges make final determination against all criteria, including DPC member vote. - Finalists present poster at conference
+- Nomination form to be submitted by the deadline - Judges reserve the right to move appropriate nominations into this category - Judges to review nominations and agree finalists - Judges to devise short thematic questions for finalists - Judges to communicate questions to finalists - Finalists invited to submit a 3 minute 'lightning' video outlining the key elements of the nomination - Finalists invited to attend an online interview with Judges - DPC members vote - Judges make final determination against all criteria, including DPC member vote.